 - Looking for a child to adopt?
 Find out if your home meets the needs of one of the children in our custody.

 - Are you caring for a child placed in your home by the child's parent?
 We offer complete adoptive home studies for the court.
 Fees are charged for these home studies based on income and family size.
 The child can be a relative, non-relative, or a stepchild.

-Are you interested in fostering, and possible adopting, a child?
+- Are you interested in fostering, and possibly adopting, a child?
 We offer complete dual foster/adoptive home studies.

 - Search for the birth family of an adult who was adopted in Chesapeake, Virginia as a child when requested by the Virginia Department of Social Services.